St Peter's Basilica

 At the base of the Pier of St Longinus is Arnolfo di Cambio's much-loved 13th-century bronze statue of St Peter , whose right foot has been worn down by centuries of caresses.

 From the dome entrance on the right of the basilica's main portico, you can walk the 551 steps to the top or take a small lift halfway and then follow on foot for the last 320 steps.
 Either way, it's a long, steep climb.
 But make it to the top, and you're rewarded with stunning rooftop views.

 Accessed from the left nave, the Museo Storico Artistico sparkles with sacred relics, including a tabernacle by Donatello and the 6th-century Crux Vaticana, a jewel-studded cross that was a gift of the emperor Justinian II.

 Extending beneath the basilica, the Vatican Grottoes contain the tombs and sarcophagi of numerous popes, as well as several huge columns from the original 4th-century basilica.
 The entrance is in the Pier of St Andrewr.

 Tomb of St Peter

-The excavations can only be visited on a 90-minute guided tour.
-To book a spot email the Ufficio Scavi (firstname.lastname@example.org) as far in advance as possible.
+The excavations can only be visited by guided tour.
+To book a spot, email the Ufficio Scavi (firstname.lastname@example.org) as far in advance as possible.